isomerpages/ogp-isomerguide/_editing-your-page/Inserting Tables.md

 ## HTML

+## I am not familiar with Markdown or HTML, can I still add a table?

-There are some workarounds if your teachers are untrained in html.
-There are also some free-to-use html table generator available online such as [https://www.tablesgenerator.com/html\_tables](https://www.tablesgenerator.com/html_tables).
+There are some workarounds if you are untrained in html.
+There are also some free-to-use html table generator available online such as [https://www.tablesgenerator.com/](https://www.tablesgenerator.com/).
 Your teachers could paste the table content into the generator, customise the font size, text alignment and table borders etc, generate code and paste them into the CMS editor.